Container Service for Kubernetes (ACK) allows you to install the managed Prometheus

 limits:

-The command output indicates that the two pods are running on the same GPU.
+The output indicates that the two pods are scheduled to the same GPU-accelerated node.

 kubectl inspect cgpu -d